At a Glance

 When you need to access the bag, simply pull the loop end toward you.
 To cinch it back up so your gummy bears don’t bounce out, pull the tab upward.
 They’ve even used subtly different cord for each so it’s easy to grab the right one.

 Even the inside of the bag is thoughtfully designed.
-The bright color is surprisingly useful for seeing what’s inside, helpful after a few days of indiscriminately stuffing things in.
+The bright color is surprisingly useful for seeing what’s inside, which is helpful after a few days of indiscriminately stuffing things in.
 The liner unsnaps from the bottom and pulls out for cleaning and drainage, which will bring you great joy the first time you encounter a stem bag full of trail mix soup.

 Handlebar straps seem to be a weak point on stem bags — I’ve seen them rip clear off a couple cheaper options — but Revelate’s burly stitching looks like it will hold a long time.